CommerceRack/anycommerce/zephyrpaintball_readme.txt

+Revealation
+In places this is used, only the first few lines of a textblock are revealed, followed by a 'show more' button.
+When clicked, show more reveals the rest of the text and the button changes to 'show less', which will once again hide the extra text.
+On a mobile device, the text block is capped at 120px (about 5 lines).
+On a pad or bigger, a larger text block is shown before the text is cropped and the button appears.

+srcset
+Many images, especially in the product layout, use an emerging standard for responsive imagery known as srcset.
+This allows you to set multiple sources on a given image tag (based on browser dimensions and pixel density) and the browser will show the correct one.
+This allows for an entirely different size image to be used for mobile than for larger screens.
+A javascript 'polyfill' is used for backwards compatibility.

 Homepage

 The banners are hard coded in index.html (search for homepageSlideshowContainer).
 The slideshow will support more than five simply by adding more linked images. ex: